 increase your Tenant's rent each year up to, but not greater than, the

-percentage equal to the inflation rate plus two percent.
+percentage equal to the inflation rate.
 The allowable

 rent increase for each calendar year is available on the Residential

 Tenancy Branch's website.
 For 2019, the allowable rent increase is